Leo3418/RealMute/README.md

 * `/realmute muteop` Include/Exclude OPs from muting all players
 * `/realmute wordmute` Turn on/off auto-muting players if they send banned words
 * `/realmute banpm` Turn on/off blocking private messages from muted players
+* `/realmute banspam` Turn on/off auto-muting players if they send spam messages
+* `/realmute spamth <time>` Specify spam threshold in seconds (If players sends consecutive messages within this time interval, they will be blocked)
 * `/realmute addword <word>` Add a keyword to banned word list
 * `/realmute delword <word>` Delete a keyword from banned word list
 * `/realmute status` View current status of this plugin